Recycling saves money. It’s that simple.

 For starters, recycling scrap metal saves money by reducing the cost of production during manufacturing.
 Building products by using existing metals brought to recycling centers offers a lot of savings benefits, including eliminating the need to mine or manufacture new raw materials.
 Lower manufacturing costs help keep prices lower which is an enormous benefit to companies that buy office equipment in bulk.

-Arranging to bring used office products containing metal to a recycling firm like GLE Scrap Metal is a great way for companies to contribute to lowering the cost of the supplies they need to operate.
+Arranging to bring scrap metal to a recycling firm like GLE Scrap Metal is a great way for companies to contribute to lowering the cost of the supplies they need to operate.

 How does recycling save money for consumers?